willwade/tts-wrapper/README.md

 - `portaudio19-dev`

-You can install these dependencies using the provided setup script or manually with the appropriate package manager (e.g., `apt-get insall portaudio19-dev` for Debian-based systems).
+You can install these dependencies using the provided setup script or manually with the appropriate package manager (e.g., `apt-get insall portaudio19-dev` for Debian-based systems macOS use homebrew e.g `brew install portaudio`).
 The setup script will only run on Linux systems.

 ### For PicoTTS on Debian systems: